Sharaf10/Sharaf10/README.md

 <h3>I'm a Tech Enthusiast, a Traveler and a Developer</h3>
 <br>

 - 🎓 I’m a fresh graduate in B.Sc.
-(Hons) Computer Science & Sotware Engineering at Sri Lanka Institute of Information Technology Academy (SLIITA) | University of Bedfordshire, UK.
+(Hons) Computer Science & Software Engineering at Sri Lanka Institute of Information Technology Academy (SLIITA) | University of Bedfordshire, UK.

 - 👨🏼‍💻 I’m looking for an internship to establish myself as a skilful software engineer.